Full Gear (2019): Storylines

 Full Gear featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television program, Dynamite, the supplementary online streaming show, Dark, and The Young Bucks' YouTube series Being The Elite.

 At the conclusion of Double or Nothing, Jon Moxley appeared from the crowd and attacked both Chris Jericho and Kenny Omega.
 The latter fought back and brawled on the entrance stage where Moxley put Omega through the stage with a standing fireman's carry takeover.
 A match between Omega and Moxley was then scheduled for All Out, however, the match was canceled due to Moxley suffering an elbow injury.
 On September 4, their match was rescheduled for Full Gear.
 On the October 9 episode of Dynamite, at the end of Moxley's match against Shawn Spears, Omega arrived on the entrance ramp with a broom and a baseball bat, both wrapped in barbed wire.
 Omega threw the bat towards Moxley, but Pac blindsided Omega with a steel chair.
 Unwilling to attack an unconscious Omega and wanting a fair fight, Moxley dropped the bat and walked backstage.
 On the October 30 episode of Dynamite, it was announced that Moxley and Omega's match would be an unsanctioned lights out match.

 At All Out, Chris Jericho defeated Adam Page to become the inaugural AEW World Champion, while on the undercard, Cody defeated Shawn Spears to improve his singles match win–loss–draw record to 2–0–1.
 Due to Cody's singles match record, he was granted an AEW World Championship match against Jericho at Full Gear.
 On October 29, AEW announced that the match would include a panel of ringside judges that would decide the winner in the case of a time limit draw.
 On the November 6 episode of Dynamite, Cody proclaimed that if he did not win at Full Gear, he would never challenge for the championship again.

 At All Out, Santana and Ortiz debuted for AEW and attacked The Young Bucks (Matt Jackson and Nick Jackson) following the latter's match.
 During the debut episode of Dynamite on October 2, Santana and Ortiz teamed with Chris Jericho and defeated The Elite (Kenny Omega and The Young Bucks).
 Santana and Ortiz would go on and join Jericho's faction The Inner Circle and challenged The Young Bucks to a match at Full Gear that the Bucks accepted.